anttonalberdi/bamse/README.md

 | Sample3_Rep1 | Sample3 | Run2 | Sample3_Rep1_1.fq.gz | Sample3_Rep1_2.fq.gz |
 | Sample3_Rep2 | Sample3 | Run2 | Sample3_Rep2_1.fq.gz | Sample3_Rep2_2.fq.gz |

+**Note that the replicate treatment has not been implemented yet.
+Replicates will be treated as independent samples.**
 An example data input file can be found in example/inputfile.txt